Available to: Standard, Pro & Ultimate

 - Ignore emails with an ‘@gmail.com’ domain

 - Ignore emails from email addresses that include ‘no-reply’ or ‘support’

-1. Open an Account* view where Ebsta has been added and scroll down to the Ebsta section.
+1. Open an Object view where Ebsta has been added to the Page Layout.

-2. Click on the arrow next to your account name and select Settings from the drop-down menu.
+2. In the Ebsta panel, click on the down arrow next to your account name and select Settings from the drop-down menu.

-3. The Settings page will open in a new browser tab.
-Click on the arrow next to Settings and select Blacklist/Whitelist Rules from the dropdown menu.
+3. This will open up the Settings window.
+Click on the down arrow and select Blacklist/Whitelist Rules from the dropdown menu.

 What do I put in the Domain / Email Address field?